AniList/submission-manual/docs/submissions.md

 Fansubbers|HorribleSubs
 Users|matchai

-**Note:** the list of unacceptable sources is not exhaustive and only illustrates the bigger examples.
+**Note:** The list of unacceptable sources is not exhaustive and only illustrates the bigger examples.
 Anything not specifically mentioned as an acceptable source should be considered unacceptable by default.
 If you are really unsure however, please explain the situation in [Submission Sources & Notes](https://submission-manual.anilist.co/submissions.html#submission-sources-notes).

 **If you don't have an acceptable source, you can still use the description you have, but no credit should be given.**